-1 The paper has been published in "Politica economica/Journal of Economic Policy" 1/2017, pp. 73-96.
-We are grateful to Giuseppe Marotta and to the two anonymous referees for their valuable comments and to ANVUR for providing us with the data from the Anagrafe nazionale degli studenti (ANS).
+&lt;sup>1 We would like to thank ANVUR for providing us with data from the Anagrafe nazionale degli studenti (ANS) and two anonymous referees for their valuable comments.
 We also thank Paolo Sestito, Francesca Modena, Pasqualino Montanaro and Giulia Tanzi for their useful suggestions and Federico Giorgi and Christine Anne Stone for their helpful assistance.
 The views expressed in the paper are those of the authors and do not necessarily reflect those of the Bank of Italy.
 All the remaining errors are ours.